CSfufu/Revisual-R1/README.md

 We are preparing to complete these tasks over the next few weeks, please stay tuned!

-- 🚧 We are going to release the training datasets(Coldstart, MRL, TRL).
+- 🚧 We are going to release the training datasets(Coldstart).
-- 🚧 We are going to release the checkpoint.
-- 🚧 We are in the process of training for 32B & 3B Revisual-R1 and will release them when we finish.\
+- 🚧 We are in the process of training for 32B & 3B Revisual-R1 and will release them when we finish.

 ## 📮 Contact